-Basically, the “retail” price listed for any item is usually double what you would pay for a similar item in a retail store.
-Then, the store will have a sale or coupon, so it can be even less.
-But, the at home party often is hosted by a friend usually serving wine.
-So I go, ready to shop, and have some wine with friends.
-There are 3 ways to survive these parties (if you think of others, please let me know).
+Basically, the “retail” price listed for any item is usually double what you would pay for a similar item that you can purchase in a retail store.
+Often, the retail store will have a sale or coupon, so it can be an even lower price in the traditional store.

-This is easier for candles and cooking gear, but an updated $40 budget may be easier.
+This is easier for candles and cooking gear, but an updated $40 budget may be easier for jewelry parties.
 And, they usually do not have the product for “cash & carry”, so there is a shipping fee for each purchase, which can ruin the $20 budget because you need an extra $3 to pay for shipping (often shipped to your friend hosting the party, not always directly to you).

 Another approach is to find out the special deals for maximum shopping.
 The latest jewelry party that I attended was offering a deal of buy 2 full price items, and get up to 4 items half price, where the full price items could be your LOWEST price items.
 With this deal, you spend far more than the $20 or 40 budget in option 1, but you get way more bang for your buck (close to or less than retail anywhere else).
 I bought 2 full priced earrings (both over $20 each), and 3 half price necklaces.
 I could have bought another item at half price (up to 4).

 The third option is to sign-up to host your own party.
 You may get an immediate discount for a purchase that night, then you get “Hostess Credit”, free gifts, hostess-only items, and other discounts (some in the 50-60% off range, making purchases less than average retail price) for having people over to you house.
 The immediate hostess incentive to book a party was any item valued at $100 or less could be purchased for $15.
 But, hosting a party involves cleaning the house, serving food & drinks, and pressure on your friends to come over & buy stuff.
 Most of the incentives are based on how much stuff your friends purchase, total attendance, booked parties from your party,and anyone who signs up to be a sales person.